Sherry-Aamir/Windows-Server-Lab/02-active-directory/README.md

 <img width="751" height="525" alt="6-Server Manager-Installing AD selecting AD, DHCP and DNS" src="https://github.com/user-attachments/assets/6941164c-90f8-4300-99a0-4f09dfcf1056" />

-*Also ticked DHCP and DNS while I was here.
-I'll set DHCP up properly in a later stage.*
+*Also ticked DHCP and DNS while I was here as they will be configured in stage 3.*

 ---

 <img width="752" height="537" alt="7-Server Manager-Installing AD selecting AD, DHCP and DNS" src="https://github.com/user-attachments/assets/9849ed75-4714-457e-83fd-be387af291dc" />

 *Same kind of pop-up for DHCP.
-Added the features and moved on.*
+Added the features and continued.*

 ---